andrewacashner/hearingfaithms/chapters/chapter-3.md

 In Catholic devotional culture of this time, the goal of contemplating Christ's birth was to cultivate faith in Christ, including both faith as belief and faith as action or faithfulness.
-Lapide holds up the shepherds to his readers as an example of faith: they heard the angel chorus and saw the sign of Christ in his manger, and then they went and told everyone, and as Luke 2:29, "they went forth praising and glorifying God for everything they had seen and heard."
+Lapide, who had Ferrer paint his image as one of the shepherds on the Puebla retable (figure `ref:fig:Puebla-Ferrer-Pastores`), holds up the shepherds to his readers as an example of faith: they heard the angel chorus and saw the sign of Christ in his manger, and then they went and told everyone, and as Luke 2:29, "they went forth praising and glorifying God for everything they had seen and heard."
 Lapide says Christmas shepherds were chosen as the first outside Holy Family and the stable animals to see the newborn Christ because in their own humble poverty they would not be put off by Christ's lowly birth.